danlhennessy/homelab-k8s/Kubernetes/choices/scaling-performance.md

 # Compute resource - https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
 Containers are burstable by default and will use up to the available compute/memory capacity of the node unless limits/requests are defined in their spec.
-Prefer only requests to limits unless required. https://home.robusta.dev/blog/stop-using-cpu-limits KRR can help determine appropriate resource numbers: https://github.com/robusta-dev/krr
+Prefer only requests to limits unless required. https://home.robusta.dev/blog/stop-using-cpu-limits KRR can help determine appropriate resource numbers: https://github.com/robusta-dev/krr - also Goldilocks by Fairwinds https://github.com/FairwindsOps/goldilocks